kdavies4/ModelicaRes/README.rst

     sudo python setup.py install

-The matplotlibrc file in the base folder has some recommended revisions to `matplotlib`_'s defaults.
-To use it, copy or move the file to the working directory or `matplotlib`_'s configuration directory.
+The *matplotlibrc* file in the *bin* folder has some recommended revisions to `matplotlib`_'s defaults.
+To use it, move or copy the file to the working directory or `matplotlib`_'s configuration directory.
 See http://matplotlib.org/users/customizing.html for details.